celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 ```bash
 celocli validatorgroup:deregister --from $CELO_VALIDATOR_GORUP_ADDRESS
 ```

 {% hint style="info" %}
+You’re all set!
+Note that elections are finalized at the end of each epoch, roughly once an hour in the Baklava Testnet.
+After that hour, if you get elected, your node will start participating BFT consensus and validating blocks.
+Users requesting attestations will hit your registered Attestation Service.
+{% endhint %}

+{% hint style="info" %}
 **Roadmap**: Different parameters will govern elections in a Celo production network.
 Epochs are likely to be daily, rather than hourly.
 Running a Validator will also include setting up proxy nodes to protect against DDoS attacks, and using hardware wallets to secure the key used to sign blocks.
 We plan to update these instructions with more details soon.